furgerf/304cr-assignment-1/DESCRIPTION.md

 been.

 ### MapSettings
 This component lets the user change the size of the map and the CellSize - the latter is merely for visual convenience.
-Apart from merely changing the dimensions of the map, the user can save the current map, load a previously saved map or create a new random map with the current dimensions by _regenerating_ it.
+Apart from simply changing the dimensions of the map, the user can save the current map, load a previously saved map or create a new random map with the current dimensions by _regenerating_ it.

-In order to have some control about the generated map, weights can be used to increase or decrease the occurrence of different terrain types and the likelyhood that any give tile is covered in fog.
+In order to have some control about the generated map, weights can be used to increase or decrease the occurrence of different terrain types and the likelyhood that any give `Node` is covered in fog.

 ### Status
 Contrary to the other two components, this one is merely informative and displays some numbers about the map and the entities.
 Since the individual elements are fairly self-explanatory I will not elaborate on them.

 ### Map
 The visual representation of the `Map`.
-The different terrains are displayed with icons and foggy tiles have a transparent gray overlay.
+The different terrains are displayed with icons and foggy `Node`s have a transparent gray overlay.

 In order to modify the map, one or more `Node`s have to be selected by clicking or clicking-and-dragging on the map.
 The context menu that opens after a right mouse click gives the option to change the terrain or to set, clear or toggle fog on the selected `Node`s.